devonartis/aws-security-workshops/detection-ml-wksp/README.md

 7. Once the notebook is running, click **Open Jupyter** to open the notebook.
 8. Download the sample notebook file for the workshop where we will be working with the IP Insights algorithm: https://s3.ca-central-1.amazonaws.com/aws-reinvent2018-sec405-de42b9ca/sec405-ipinsights.ipynb
 9. Once you download the notebook file, click the **Upload** button on the upper right hand side in Jupyter to upload it to your running notebook instance.

+## 2.4 Training and scoring with the IP Insights algorithm

-9. Click on the notebook and work through it step by step.
+Click on the notebook and work through it step by step to learn how to train the model using the tuples from the CloudTrail logs and then make inferences by scoring the tuples from the GuardDuty findings.
 We recommend using the "Run" command to walk through each code block one by one rather than doing "Run All".

 IP Insights is an unsupervised learning algorithm for detecting anomalous behavior and usage patterns of IP addresses, that helps users identifying fraudulent behavior using IP addresses, describe the Amazon SageMaker IP Insights algorithm, demonstrate how you can use it in a real-world application, and share some of our results using it internally.